JavaScript - closure inside loops - simple example

 1. Problem overview

-In JavaScript it is possible to create closure inside loop in different way.
+In JavaScript, it is possible to create closure inside the loop in a different way.
 It is caused because of historical reasones.
 In this article different ways how to create closure and local variables inside loops is presented.

 Loop without clousure: